defi-wonderland/aztec-patterns/patterns/note-sharing/README.md

+# Note Sharing Pattern
-Note sharing involves emitting the same note with a shared nullifier key to multiple participants.
+We call note sharing to the act of emitting the same note with a shared nullifier key to multiple participants.
 This may seem counterintuitive, given that by doing this we are essentially sharing private information, however, this is not something undesirable in certain situations as it can allow us to coordinate different parties that may not know each other.

 To make the benefit more clear, let's imagine we have Alice and Bob.
 They don't know each other, but Alice communicates her desire to know the price of tulips in the Netherlands over the internet.
 Bob sees her message and tells her that he can provide that information, in exchange for a fee.
 Alice agrees, but wants the option to cancel her request because a friend's of her may be able to provide the information for free.